Roberts-sw/RX-target-board-GCC/GCC_e2studio_RX65N.md

 have to made before a new build will succeed.

-Warnings can arise because the standard settings for Workspace and Project are a bit picky, for example `if(rc=test_error(params ) ) {...}` will complain with a `possible assignment in condition`, while the programmer surely intended that the return value from test_error() given to the result code would require some additional processing in case it indicated an error by being non-zero.
+Warnings can arise because the standard settings for Workspace and Project are a bit picky, for example `if(rc=test_error(params ) ) {...}` will complain with a `possible assignment in condition`, while surely the coder intended additional processing to be required after a non-zero return value was stored into rc.
 The standard settings for suggesting parentheses around expressions also tend to make the code less readable.

 If you want to change these settings only for the project, use:
 - Project > Properties >  C/C++ General > Code Analysis
   - Check `Use project settings` and set them here

 Workspace-wide settings for the above can be made in:
+- Window > Preferences >
+- _Preferences_
-- Window > Preferences > _Preferences_ Code Analysis >
+  - C/C++ > Code Analysis >

 ### Start a debugging session
 - Run > Debug >